 - 1/2 Tbsp maple syrup or sweetener of choice (this helps to enhance lavender, you can skip if needed)

-- 2/3 cup lavender concentrate (recipe below, or lavender tea)
+- 2/3 cup lavender concentrate (or lavender tea)

 - 2/3 cup dairy-free mylk of choice (unsweetened almond or coconut tastes the best, use coconut or tigernut for AIP)

 - Add lavender to a large mason jar (1-1.5 quarts).
 Over top, pour cold water, mix and cover.
 Let sit at room temp. for 1 hour to infuse.